Please look at the main entry for more information on how to prepare the ROM file!

 Needed for: Games that save

-Part Number: 62256 (256K, comes on pre-assembled version) or 6264 (64K) series SRAM (be sure to get low standby current model)
+Part Number: 6264 (64K), 62256 (256K), or 1008 (1024K) series SRAM (be sure to get low standby current model)

-Function: Holds save game data
+Function: Holds save game data.

 Needed for: Games that save